jess-moloney/LHL_final_project_influenza_forecasting/README.md

     - COVID time series with and without subtypes

 ### Step 2 - Exploratory Data Analysis:
-Before building forecasts, I conducted some time series analysis to better understand the data.
+Before building forecasts, I conducted some time series analyses to better understand the data.

 First, I plotted the data to get a sense of overall trends:
 ![subtype](visualizations/influenza_cases_subtype.png)